Nadia Brown Appointed as New Director of Women and Gender Studies Program

 During her time at Purdue, she received the 2015 Research in Excellence Award from the Center for Research on Diversity and Inclusion.
 Trained as a political scientist, Brown says that she is “tremendously excited to build on the legacy of the Women’s & Gender Studies at Georgetown and looks forward to bringing together people and ideas to strengthen the program.”

-“I am enthusiastic about the opportunities to draw from the D.C. area to develop new classes, programing and partnerships that center on questions of power, privilege, marginalization and access,” Brown says.
-“As a Black feminist scholar, I cannot think of a more ideal opportunity to examine social injustices and issues from an intersectional lens in order to more deeply conceptualize how gender, race ethnicity, sexual orientation, nativity and class shape social problems.”
+“I am enthusiastic about the opportunities to draw from the D.C. area to develop new classes, programming, and partnerships that center on questions of power, privilege, marginalization, and access,” Brown says.
+“As a Black feminist scholar, I cannot think of a more ideal opportunity to examine social injustices and issues from an intersectional lens in order to more deeply conceptualize how gender, race ethnicity, sexual orientation, nativity, and class shape social problems.”